backtokps/backtokps.github.io/README.md

 ## **Fighting for Our Children’s Safety, Education, and Community Ties**

+> *"Our children deserve to attend their local school safely, without compromising their education or the bonds they’ve built with their community."*

 We are a community of parents, residents, and concerned citizens in Kellyville, NSW, who are deeply affected by the recent decision to change the catchment area for **Kellyville Public School (KPS)**.
 This decision forces our children to attend **Beaumont Hills Public School (BHPS)**, a move that compromises their safety, disrupts their education, and severs their ties to a school they love.

 We are campaigning to **reinstate the original catchment area for KPS** and ensure that our children can continue to attend their local school without risking their safety or sacrificing the quality of their education.